pvillega/old-blog-source/_posts/2015-05-11-using-docker-in-heroku.md

 <!-- more -->

+**Updated 15/5/2015:** Michael Friss from Heroku sent me an email regarding the concerns I raised, update at the end with his comments.

 I have a confession to make before I start: I was a Heroku convert that left the flock but is heading back to it.
 Years ago, when Heroku added support for Play apps, I made the same mistake as many developers before: I built my own (crappy) blog engine.
 I don't know if the code is still around but for the sake of my employability I won't surface any link to it ;)

 At that time Heroku was very convenient, albeit expensive: $37/month for a personal blog with dozens of visits per month... not a sound idea.
 I ended up looking for alternatives and realised the obvious: AWS, Linode and others were way cheaper and provided much more power.
 So I moved away.